No products in the cart.

 “I have been applying the salve to my feet every morning for about a year now.
 I suffer from Neuropathy in both feet, and within minutes of application, this salve greatly reduces the pain.
 It lasts a long time, too.”

 Takeaways: What Does CBD Feel Like?

-CBD will feel differently person-to-person, situation-to-situation, and product-to-product.
+CBD will feel differently from person to person, situation to situation, and product to product.
 The best way to determine what a specific product might do for you is by conducting your own research.
 Read other user reviews.
 Be sure to check out the product’s certificate of analysis to figure out exactly what you’ll be taking.

 Also remember that CBD is NOT an FDA-approved supplement and is not intended to diagnose, treat, cure, or prevent any disease.